 8 Tips to Keep Your Spine Healthy and Strong

 It's essential to give your spine a lot of attention and adopt healthy habits that will keep it strong and tension-free.
-Learn how!
+Learn how below!

 The spine is a complex structure that is responsible for supporting your body.
-It holds your head, runs through the neck and back and ends at your pelvis.
+It holds and supports your head and runs through the neck and back and ends at your pelvis.

-It is composed of vertebrae, discs and spinal cord.
+It is composed of vertebrae, discs, and a spinal cord.
 These, in turn, act as a communication conduit for the brain through the nervous system.

 Because of this, a displacement of vertebrae or an injury, however minimal, becomes an obstacle when it comes to the signals reaching their destination.

 As a result, this causes strong aches and pains.
 In more serious cases, it alters the person’s breathing as well as their senses, like touch.